dAYOShACKER505/DevilanD/README.md

 # DevilanD
-DevilanD is a kali lunix hacking tool installer for termux_
+DevilanD is a  hacking tool installer for termux_